AnnLvu/kotlin-lotto/README.md

 Ticket
 - [x] Ticket has 6 numbers
+- [x] ticket numbers are between 1 and 45
+- [x] ticket numbers are not between 1 and 45
+- [x] ticket numbers are not duplicate
-- [x] Ticket has unique numbers
+- [x] ticket numbers should not be empty

 Winning Numbers
 - [x] winning numbers are in the range 1..45
 - [x] winning numbers not in range 1..45
 - [x] winning numbers are unique
-- [ ] bonus number is in the range 1..45
+- [x] bonus number is in the range 1..45
-- [ ] bonus number is not in the range 1..45
+- [x] bonus number is not in the range 1..45
-- [ ] bonus number in the list of winning numbers
+- [x] bonus number in the list of winning numbers
-- [ ] bonus number not in the list of winning numbers
+- [x] bonus number not in the list of winning numbers